ibexa/documentation-developer/docs/guide/permission_use_cases.md

 ![Limited subtree file structure](img/subtree_usability_notes_2.png)

 When a Policy has more than one Limitation, all of them have to apply, or the Policy does not work.
 For example, a `Location` Limitation on Location `1/2` and `Subtree of Location` Limitation on `1/2/55` cannot work together, because no Location can satisfy both those requirements at the same time.
-If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.
+To combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

 ## Manage Locations